urrsk/ursim_docker/README.md

 in which you can control the robot remotely.

 There are two different versions of the simulator an e-series robot and a CB3 robot.
 There is an image for both CB3 and e-series.
-E-series is taged with 5 first and CB3 with 3 first.

 You can find the image on [Docker Hub](https://hub.docker.com/repository/docker/mahp2502/ursim_docker/general) (currently not public).